An Early Start for a Long Day Tour

 Aït Benhaddou was also used as the slave village for Game of Thrones.

 We were sad when the tour ended.
 This was the best part of the day.
-To be honest we would have paid the same and skipped all the other fru fru.
-Unless you really want to see the film set, maybe try and find a tour which only visits Ait Ben Haddou, because it was worth visiting this ancient place.
+Honestly, we would have paid the same fee and skipped all the other fru fru and the film studio.
+Unless you really want to see the film set, maybe try and find a tour which only visits Ait Ben Haddou, because it was totally worth visiting.

-Back on the bus and Gerry and I returned to our separate tiny children seats and buckled in for the long ride back to Marrakech.
+Back on the bus and we returned to our tiny children seats and buckled in for the long ride back to Marrakech.
 I can’t say I’ve enjoyed the trip.
-We are 2 hours late returning home and my knees are bruised from this ridiculous seat and its a shame that we were separated but, regardless of my moaning, it was worth it to see Benhaddou.
+We are 2 hours late returning home and my knees are bruised from this ridiculous seat but, regardless of my moaning, it really was worth it to see Benhaddou.
 I’m very aware that we’re travelling in different lands and not everyday is going to be full of sparkles and perfection but if we hadn’t gone today then we would have missed this little slice of Moroccan magic and not have crossed the High Atlas Mountains.
 But, oh boy, I’m looking forward to my bed and no alarm tomorrow morning!